LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/3rd Semester/The Role of Emotions in Marketing and Communication/Emotions.md

 Emotions can be of short or long duration but they do not usually last as long as moods, and they have direct implications for behavior

-In both science and philosophy, cognitions (rational thinking) have historically dominated for hundreds of years.
+In both science and philosophy, tcognitions (rational thinking) have historically dominated for hundreds of years.
 Emotions were criticised as being ‘irrational’, ‘distracting’ and ‘misleading’

 ## Perspectives to Characterize Emotions
 The following perspectives exist to characterize the variety of affective predispositions: